ZSheridan/fullstack-test/README.md

 # Fullstack Test

+## Before Execution

+ - Before running this project, the file Config-APIKEY.kt inside music-suggestion-service/src/main/kotlin/ai/gobots/zsheridan/musicsuggestionservice/config should be properly managed, according to its instructions.
+ - After that, run the script run.sh inside this folder.
+ - The application should be available at http://localhost:5001/home

 ## Context

 Gobots wants to create a new service to suggest music to its users.
 The suggestions will depend on the city and the climate where the user is.